gregschmit/rails-rest-framework/guide/09_openapi/index.md

 - `readOnly` — `true` when the field is marked read-only (primary keys, fields in `read_only_fields`, method fields, or fields with `read_only: true` in their `config`).
 - `default` — default from the schema or the field's `config`.
-- `enum` — enum key names, when the column is an ActiveRecord enum.
+- `enum` — the allowed values, only when the column is a true ActiveRecord enum.
 - `required` — fields inferred from `null: false` or presence validators land in the schema's top-level `required` array.